-Questions regarding this Code or the Company's policies and procedures may be directed to the Human Resources Department or the Compliance or Legal Department.
-The Audit Committee shall identify an appropriate individual in the event these functions are unable to perform the Compliance functions covered in this Code.
+Questions regarding this Code or the Company's policies and procedures may be directed to managers or supervisors, or members of the Human Resources Department, the Compliance Department, or the Legal Department.
+The Nominating and Corporate Governance Committee of the Company's Board of Directors (the "Committee") shall identify an appropriate individual in the event these functions are unable to perform the compliance functions covered in this Code.
 Managers and supervisors shall provide timely advice and guidance to Company Personnel on ethics and compliance concerns and are expected to take a leadership role in promoting ethical business conduct.
-Any Company Personnel having knowledge of, or questions or concerns about, an actual or possible violation of the provisions of this Code has the responsibility to promptly report the matter to his or her immediate supervisor, to a member of management of the Company or to the Human Resources Department or the Compliance or Legal Departments.